-In spite of the progress that the idea of a Labor Party has made, large masses of workers still regard it with scepticism.
+In spite of the progress made by the idea of a Labor Party large masses of workers still regard it with skepticism.
 They answer every plan for the organization of a Labor Party with a gesture of discouragement.
 Their typical answer is: "It's not worth while to form a Labor Party, because it would be destroyed in a short time.
-Every third party in America that has tried to take up the fight against the two big capitalist parties has gone to pieces."
+Every third party in America that has undertaken the fight against the two big capitalist parties has gone to pieces."